 Fixed Scope Projects

-A fixed scope project has a completion date for achieving all story points.
+A fixed-scope project has a completion date for achieving all story points.
 Defined fixed scopes only happen under limited situations.
-For projects with fixed scope deadlines, burnup charts are not useful because they do not provide more information that the burndown charts.
+For projects with fixed scope deadlines, burnup charts are not useful because they do not provide more information than the burndown charts.

 Using Burndown Charts in Daily Stand-up and Sprint Retrospectives

 Scrum Masters often use burndown charts and daily stand-ups as a self-organization tool with their team.
 The burndown charts provide a summary of the team’s work.
 It shows the master and members what work they have completed and what issues they face.